UltraMessaging/um_lat/README.md

 ````
 This lowers the latency by eliminating the kernel scheduler wakeup overhead.
 It also consumes 100% of the CPU that it is running on.
+(When using Onload, configuring Onload for busy looping is preferred over
+configuring UM for "file_descriptor_management_behavior busy_wait".)

 Thus, the um_lat_pong tool consumes 100% of one CPU.